 - 1 cup water

 - Juice of 1 lemon

-- 5. Remove and discard the cinnamon stick and green chile and stir in the remaining 1/4 teaspoon of turmeric and 1/4 teaspoon of cayenne.
+- Remove and discard the cinnamon stick and green chile and stir in the remaining 1/4 teaspoon of turmeric and 1/4 teaspoon of cayenne.
 Add the tomatoes and tomato paste and cook, stirring, for 5 minutes.
-Let cool slightly, then transfer to a food processor or blender and purée until smooth.
+Let cool slightly, then pour into a food processor or blender and purée until smooth.
 Set aside.

 - Heat the remaining 1 tablespoon of the oil in the same casserole or pot over medium-high heat.
 Add the chicken and potatoes and cook, stirring, for 2 minutes.
 Add the yogurt, 1 tablespoon at a time, and stir well after each addition.
 Cook, stirring, to evaporate some of the moisture, about 2 minutes.

 - Add the puréed tomato mixture and bring to a boil.
 Stir in the water.
 Return to a boil, then reduce the heat and simmer, partially covered, until the chicken is cooked through, about 30 minutes, stirring every 5 to 8 minutes and scraping the bottom of the pan to keep the sauce from sticking.
 Uncover and cook until the sauce is reduced and thickened somewhat, 5 minutes more.
 Stir in the cilantro and lemon juice.
 Season with salt to taste.
 Serve hot.

 Recipe Testers' Reviews

 This is one of the best curries I’ve ever had, and certainly the best I’ve ever made.
 I used chicken thighs rather than prepare a whole chicken (I was a little short on time) and they came out so tender, and full of flavour.
 My guests all commented on the meat—but the highlight for me was the creamy, spicy, fragrant curry sauce.
 Curry powder begone!